Python API - polyhedral_gravity#

 class polyhedral_gravity.GravityEvaluable#

 A class to evaluate the polyhedral gravity model for a given constant density polyhedron at a given computation point.
-It provides a poylhedral_gravity.GravityEvaluable.__call__() method to evaluate the polyhedral gravity model for computation points while also caching the polyhedron & intermediate results over the lifetime of the object.
+It provides a polyhedral_gravity.GravityEvaluable.__call__() method to evaluate the polyhedral gravity model for computation points while also caching the polyhedron & intermediate results over the lifetime of the object.

-__call__(self: polyhedral_gravity.GravityEvaluable, computation_points: Union[Annotated[list[float], FixedSize(3)], list[Annotated[list[float], FixedSize(3)]]], parallel: bool = True) Union[tuple[float, Annotated[list[float], FixedSize(3)], Annotated[list[float], FixedSize(6)]], list[tuple[float, Annotated[list[float], FixedSize(3)], Annotated[list[float], FixedSize(6)]]]]#
+__call__(self: polyhedral_gravity.GravityEvaluable, computation_points: Annotated[list[float], FixedSize(3)] | list[Annotated[list[float], FixedSize(3)]], parallel: bool = True) tuple[float, Annotated[list[float], FixedSize(3)], Annotated[list[float], FixedSize(6)]] | list[tuple[float, Annotated[list[float], FixedSize(3)], Annotated[list[float], FixedSize(6)]]]#

 Evaluates the polyhedral gravity model for a given constant density polyhedron at a given computation point.